"Nomina si nescis, perit et cognito rerum"

 Ecology of Dimerias

-Dimerias in juvenile stage
+Dimerias in the juvenile stage

 The Dimerias are primarily C4 grasses, which exclusively prefer the natural tropical climate.
 Dimerias enjoy monsoon climate in general, and are localized along the Tropical wet region.

-Dimerias show remarkable colour changes as they grow from the juvenile to mature stage.
+Dimerias show remarkable colour changes as they grow from the juvenile to the mature stage.
 In some areas the colour of the vegetation shows a gradual change from green to golden yellow, and from green to reddish brown in some other places.
 This is attributed to the formation of pigments called anthocyanins.

 Friday, May 14, 2010